 What does it perpetuate?

 Today, the concern to keep philosophical wonder faultless perpetuates the assimilation of philosophy to positive science.
 Why?
 Because the alternative – that philosophy is not a specialist’s domain, but rather concerns those matters closest to us from the first – brings with it an air of culpability: once philosophy is stripped of its jargon, its subject and claims become something I should have recognized.
 The removal of the threat of culpability, in turn, perpetuates an approach to philosophical problems as pastimes, games without any real import.
 A literature whose existence is self-justifying is generated, and teaching becomes a matter of socializing students into the vocabulary and opinions expressed therein.
-This, in turn, reinforces the racial and class homogeny of philosophy: poor people and minorities just don’t have time for that kind of bullshit.
+This, in turn, reinforces the racial and class homogeny of philosophy: poor people and minorities just don’t have time for that.

 Can it be stopped?

 In most places, probably not.
 Philosophy instructors who perform well on evaluations are tempted to see these as a sign of teaching quality; instructors who do not are eliminated.
 Philosophy departments benefit from a student body contented by their conflation of faultless wonder with actually learning philosophy – a student body happier in this way is one with more majors and minors, and this means a more secure department; and deans and colleges benefit financially from providing students courses that satisfy them as a break from the ‘real’ work of science and business.